cygnus-technology/reach-c-stack/docs/__source/programmers_guide/Introduction.md

 The demo application can be configured to print out the “wire” traffic in the form of the bytes sent over BLE.
 This can be a helpful reference when porting.

 A similar demo version is available for the Nordic nRCS.
+The Enovation Systems OpenPV platform also supports Reach.

 ### Porting Tasks

-The Getting Started document has more instructions if you are porting to a SiLabs system.
+The Getting Started document includes the necessary instructions if you are porting to a SiLabs system.
 The following is a very general outline.
 It's helpful to consider the task of getting your device to respond to the Reach client in some isolation from the task of customizing you list of parameters and service.

 1. Configure the BLE stack to advertise the Reach characteristic.